4 REASONS NOT TO MISS THIS SHOW:

 3. He’s got the range!
 John Kelly’s got more than Joni Mitchell in him – he describes himself as an “aesthetic octopus.”
 See him bring the same thoughtful, immersive approach to the life of Samuel Steward.

 4. Did you read the book?
 Has it been in your tsundoku to-do pile since 2010?
 Dust it off and bring it to the NYU Skirball Book Club (details coming soon)!

-In Underneath the Skin, a world premiere and NYU Skirball Commission, the celebrated multi-disciplinary artist, John Kelly, creates a solo dance-theater work based on the life of the sexual rebel Samuel Steward (1909-1993), a gay novelist, poet, and scholar who abandoned his post as university professor to reinvent himself as a writer of pro-gay erotic fiction (as Phil Andros), and one of the 20th century’s most accomplished and influential tattoo artists (as Philip Sparrow).
-Stewart also attracted the friendship of the writer Gertrude Stein, the playwright Thornton Wilder, and became an unofficial collaborator at the Kinsey Institute for Sex Research in the 1950s.
+Created and performed by John Kelly, Underneath the Skin, is a new solo work of dance-theater drawn from the life of the societal and sexual maverick, Samuel Steward (1909-1993).
+A novelist, poet, and scholar, Steward abandoned his post as a staid university professor to reinvent himself as a writer of gay erotic fiction (aka Phil Andros), and as one of the 20th century’s most accomplished and influential tattoo artists (aka Philip Sparrow).
+He had trysts with Valentino, Lord Alfred Douglas, and Roy Fitzgerald (aka Rock Hudson); attracted the friendships of Gertrude Stein, Thornton Wilder, and Andre Gide; and having meticulously recorded every sexual encounter he ever had in his “Stud File,” became an unofficial collaborator at the Kinsey Institute for Sex Research in the 1950s.